Skip to main content

 Frequently Asked Questions

-Common questions about telecom log analysis
+Common questions about modem-stack log analysis

-We support any plaintext log file — modem diagnostic exports from Qualcomm QCAT, MediaTek MTKLogger, Samsung CP logs, Android logcat (including radio buffer), dmesg/kernel logs, and pcap captures.
+We support any plaintext log file: modem diagnostic exports from Qualcomm QCAT, MediaTek MTKLogger, Samsung CP logs, Android logcat (including radio buffer), dmesg/kernel logs, and pcap captures.
 The key requirement is that logs must be in human-readable text format.

 Our AI understands NAS (EMM/ESM for LTE, 5GMM/5GSM for NR), RRC, SIP/IMS, MAC/PHY layer messages, and their interactions.
 It can trace issues across protocol layers and identify root causes.
-This is not an exhaustive list — the AI works with any plaintext protocol messages including GTP, RTP, PDCP, RLC, and others as long as they appear in your logs.
+This is not an exhaustive list.
+The AI works with any plaintext protocol messages including GTP, RTP, PDCP, RLC, and others as long as they appear in your logs.

-Deep Research investigates a single log file in depth — it searches, analyzes, and follows protocol flows within one file.
-Delta is a multi-file comparison engine — you upload two or more log files (e.g., modem export + logcat radio + kernel log) and Delta correlates events across all of them.
+Deep Research investigates a single log file in depth: it searches, analyzes, and follows protocol flows within one file.
+Delta is a multi-file comparison engine: you upload two or more log files (e.g., modem export + logcat radio + kernel log) and Delta correlates events across all of them.
 Use Deep Research when you have one file and a question.
 Use Delta when you need to connect events across multiple files, compare behavior between devices, or track down cross-layer issues.

-Start Analyzing Your Telecom Logs
+Start Analyzing Your Modem Stack Logs